-The Society for the Study of Human Development (SSHD) is a professional society formed by a group of scholars from multiple disciples (e.g., medicine, biology, psychology, sociology, economics, and history).
-The central focus of SSHD is to provide an organization that moves beyond age-segmented scholarly organizations to take an integrative, interdisciplinary approach to ages/stages across the life span, generational and ecological contexts of human development, and research and applications to human development policies and programs.
-SSHD currently includes over 200 members.
+The Society for the Study of Human Development (SSHD) is a professional society formed by a group of scholars from multiple disciplines (e.g., psychology, sociology, economics, biology, medicine, and history).
+The central goal of SSHD is to provide an organization that moves beyond age-segmented scholarly organizations to take an integrative, interdisciplinary approach to ages/stages across the life span, generational and ecological contexts of human development, and research and applications to human development policies and programs.
+SSHD currently includes over 250 members.

 On May 18, 1998, leading scholars met at the Murray Research Center at the Radcliffe Institute for Advanced Study to discuss the merits and potential of creating a new society for research on human development.
 At the end of this meeting, a conference committee was appointed and charged with the task of developing a conference that would highlight the rationale for the new society.
 The committee was asked to invite presenters who could provide stimulating addresses in keeping with the conference goals, which were: